hanami/guides/content/v2.0/architecture/overview.md

 └── admin
 ```

-This would end up in two micro-applications built into your project, with completely separate components, like assets, views, layouts, and persistance.
+This would end up in two micro-applications built into your project, with completely separate components, like assets, views, layouts, and persistence.
 You can of course extract the shared components into a root `lib` folder if you wish.

 Hanami generates a default "main" slice, which lives under `slices/main`.
 This application **depends** on the core of our product, as it uses entities, repositories and all the other objects defined there.